• Home

 The thesis maps onto a broader pattern in retail’s luxury-affordability divide: Brands that deliver emotional or experiential value are outperforming undifferentiated ones, as consumers in every bracket make increasingly selective choices about where to splurge.

 It also aligns with a provocative argument from University of Chicago behavioral economist Alex Imas, who told Fortune earlier this month as AI commoditizes more of the economy, spending will migrate toward what he calls the “relational sector”—goods and services where the human element, the experience, and the social meaning matter most.
-Imas even used Starbucks as his central analogy: people will pay for things that have a distinct human touch, and middle-class consumption patterns tomorrow will look like wealthy ones today.
+Imas even used Starbucks as his central analogy: People will pay for things that have a distinct human touch, and middle-class consumption patterns tomorrow will look like wealthy ones today.
 Niccol, with his Green Apron baristas and his “little touch of luxury” philosophy, appears to be betting on the same thing.

 The Starbucks Rewards program is also firing again.
-The 90-day active membership base hit a record 35.6 million in Q2, up 4% year-over-year, bucking what is typically a seasonally soft quarter for enrollment.
+The 90-day active membership base hit a record 35.6 million in Q2, up 4% year over year, bucking what is typically a seasonally soft quarter for enrollment.
 A new 60-star redemption tier has become the most-used reward, accounting for roughly a third of all redemptions.

 Reasons for caution

 Still, Niccol and CFO Cathy Smith were careful not to declare full victory.
-The U.S.-Iran war and its knock-on effect on gas and utility prices loomed over the call as a variable the company cannot control.
+The U.S.-Iran war and its knock-on effects on gas and utility prices loomed over the call as a variable the company cannot control.

 “We haven’t seen a lot of the macro effects trickle into consumer behavior as it relates to Starbucks,” Niccol said.
 “But I think we want to be cautious going forward because we’re not sure how this will play out as the issues continue to happen.”

-Smith echoed the concern: “While history demonstrates the resilience of our brand through periods of high gas prices, the current macroenvironment brings heightened uncertainty to our operating landscape and consumer behavior more broadly.”
+Smith echoed the concern: “While history demonstrates the resilience of our brand through periods of high gas prices, the current macro environment brings heightened uncertainty to our operating landscape and consumer behavior more broadly.”

 To be sure, aspirational spending is typically the first thing consumers cut when gas prices rise and economic anxiety spikes.
 Starbucks saw that dynamic play out painfully in fiscal 2024 and 2025 as its same-store sales cratered.
 The company has worked hard to earn back that trust, but it has not yet demonstrated it can hold traffic gains through a genuine macro downturn.

-Coffee cost inflation—running nearly $1 per pound above year-ago levels—and tariff pressures added to the near-term headwinds, though both are expected to ease in the back half of the fiscal year.
+Coffee-cost inflation—running nearly $1 per pound above year-ago levels—and tariff pressures added to the near-term headwinds, though both are expected to ease in the back half of the fiscal year.
 On the strength of the quarter, Starbucks raised its fiscal 2026 same-store sales growth outlook to 5% or better.

 “We believe this quarter reflects the turn in our turnaround, but we know there is more work to be done,” Niccol said.
 “We know the path forward will not be linear, but it is clear the changes we’re making and the momentum we’re building are starting to compound.”